 About 1 ½ cups of corn kernels (I used frozen.)

 In large saucepan/pot, combine chicken broth and salsa and bring to boil over medium-high heat.
 While broth/salsa mixture is heating, cook tortilla strips in hot oil until crisp (they cook quickly) and then remove to drain on paper towels.
 When the broth/salsa mixture reaches boiling, stir in the chicken (or turkey) and vegetables.

 Reduce heat to a simmer and continue simmering until the vegetables are done and soup is heated through (usually about 10 minutes).
-(If using fresh green beans, you’ll want to add the green beans with the chicken broth and salsa to ensure they are cooked completely, unless you like them really crunchy.)
+(If using fresh green beans or other veggies, you’ll want to add the green beans with the broth and salsa to ensure they are cooked completely, unless you like them really crunchy.)
 Serve in bowls topped with tortilla strips, which you can break and “sprinkle” on top as you like.

 The tortilla strips can actually be used as a topping or “crackers” for any soup or as a crunchy little snack—very tasty with a nice cracker texture and also very economical.
 (Several of our support group members are using the tortilla strips in place of gluten-free crackers since I first served them Tortilla Soup at one of our meetings.
 As long as you have a bag of gluten-free corn tortillas in the refrigerator, you can make your own “crackers” any time.)
 Other options for a bread to serve with this soup versus the tortilla strips are my Flat and Firm Cornbread or Super Easy Popovers.
 Oh, and my Marvelous Cheese Muffins would also be great with this soup.